 In an effort to grant individuals greater control over their personal information, the CCPA includes a measure called the "right to be forgotten."
 This measure—which also is present in the GDPR and Brazil’s recently passed data protection law, the Lei Geral de Proteção de Dados (LGPD)—grants individuals specific rights when it comes to how their personal information is used.
 Under the CCPA, these rights allow consumers to request that an organization delete any information it possesses about those individuals.
 Unless the consumer data in the possession of that organization is being processed due to a compelling legal or business interest, the organization is required by law to comply with consumer requests to delete the data in question.

 However, in some instances, organizations would be able to decline the request.
 The CCPA outlines nine possible exceptions to the requirement, such as compliance with a legal obligation, that qualify as a compelling legal or business interest.
 This leaves significant room for interpretation, which could lead to disputes concerning an organization's right to ignore a request by an individual to have its data deleted.
 To prepare for the potential of these contested requests, now is the time to determine if your organization has the right policies, procedures, and technologies in place to respond to these deletion requests.
 If not, you need to move quickly to ensure these considerations are sufficiently addressed.

-Prepare your organization for CCPA compliance by downloading our "CCPA Primer" ebook today.
+Prepare your organization for CCPA compliance by downloading our "CCPA Compliance Guide" ebook today.

 CCPA Compliance: Meeting a Request of the "Right to be Forgotten"